Interactive marketing: what it is and how to get it right

 3. Polls and surveys

-The best way to engage with someone is to ask a question: “How are you?”, “How is it going?”, “What do you think?”.
 No matter your business, polls and surveys are great ways to get to know your audience’s opinions and preferences and gather valuable customer data.
-Once you’ve got your customers’ feedback, you can fully get the most out of it for your next marketing actions and improve your customer experience.
+Once you’ve got your customers’ feedback (“How are you?”, “How is it going?”, “What do you think?”), you can fully leverage it for your next marketing actions and improve your customer experience.

 4. User-generated content

 UGC is defined as any content related to a brand that unpaid contributors have created.
-It can be pictures, videos, testimonials, and everything in between.
 The main benefit of UGC is that it’s the fans who are promoting your business.
 When you know that 92% of consumers turn to people they know for referrals above any other source, UGC is something you should absolutely consider.

 5. Interactive videos